Accounting & Bookkeeping

 The Communication System: Gmail with Templates and Sequences

-This is where Marcus’s “personal touch” concern was addressed.
-We didn’t automate his client relationships.
-We automated the repetitive communications that consumed his relationship time.
+This is where the “personal touch” concern is addressed.
+You don’t automate client relationships.
+You automate the repetitive communications that consume relationship time.

 Document request emails — the same message he was typing individually to each client every quarter — became a template.
 Status updates — “your return is in review” or “your bookkeeping is complete for March” — became automated triggers from Karbon.
 Receipt reminders, payment confirmations, welcome emails — all templated.

-The result wasn’t impersonal.
-It was more consistent.
-His clients started receiving communications on a predictable schedule instead of whenever Marcus found time to write them.
-And the time he saved on routine communications gave him capacity for the personal interactions that actually matter — the phone call when a client’s business is struggling, the proactive tax planning suggestion, the congratulatory note when a client hits a revenue milestone.
+The result isn’t impersonal.
+It’s more consistent.
+Clients start receiving communications on a predictable schedule instead of whenever the practitioner finds time to write them.
+And the time saved on routine communications creates capacity for the personal interactions that actually matter — the phone call when a client’s business is struggling, the proactive tax planning suggestion, the congratulatory note when a client hits a revenue milestone.

 The Numbers at Month Twelve

-One year into the experiment, Marcus’s practice looked completely different:
+One year into this transition, a practice looks completely different:

 Client count: 18 to 41.
-He added 23 clients over nine months without hiring anyone.
-He turned away four prospects whose service needs didn’t fit his standardized packages — a luxury he never imagined having.
+That is 23 clients added over nine months without hiring anyone — with the luxury of turning away prospects whose service needs don’t fit standardized packages.

-Revenue: $75,600 to $172,200.
-He raised fees for existing clients during the engagement letter renewal cycle (a 12% average increase, facilitated by Ignition’s professional renewal process) and priced new clients at his updated rates.
+Revenue: roughly $75,600 to $172,200 in this illustration.
+Fees for existing clients rise during the engagement letter renewal cycle (a 12% average increase, facilitated by Ignition’s professional renewal process) and new clients are priced at the updated rates.

 Weekly hours: 55 to 42.
 More clients, fewer hours.
-This is the part that sounds impossible until you’ve lived through the automation transition.
-The operational overhead that consumed 5 hours per client per month dropped to 1.5 hours.
-The accounting work per client stayed roughly the same.
+This sounds impossible until you’ve lived through the automation transition.
+The operational overhead that consumed 5 hours per client per month drops to 1.5 hours.
+The accounting work per client stays roughly the same.
 But 41 clients at 1.5 hours of overhead each is 62 hours per month — compared to 18 clients at 5 hours each, which was 90 hours.

 Tool costs: $620/month (Karbon $350, Ignition $120, Dext $80, Xero Practice $70).
 Annual tool cost: $7,440.